se2crid/StikDebug/README.md

 > Before submitting a pull request, ensure you've:
 > - Tested your changes on a real device
 > - Followed the existing code style
-> - Added comments for complex logic
+> - Added comments explaning what your pull request is meant to do
-> - Updated documentation if needed

 ## License
 StikJIT is licensed under **AGPL-3.0**.
 See [`LICENSE`](LICENSE) for details.